Take the Trail

 As we mentioned at the start of this Trail Guide, Carriageway Park / Tuthangga (Park 17) was the site of the first Kaurna cultural burn in an Australian capital city and the first on Kaurna land in 200 years.

-We have stopped at this bridge to point out that it is a relatively new one.
+We have stopped at this bridge to point out that it’s a relatively new bridge.
 An old wooden bridge here was replaced in 2021.

 The former wooden bridge (left) and the newer metal-railed bridge installed in 2021 across the South Park Lands Creek, on the Desert Ash avenue through Carriageway Park / Tuthangga (Park 17)

 We mentioned before that the South Park Lands Creek is not a natural watercourse but an artificial drainage channel.
-The fact that it was dug for drainage was because this area of the South Park Lands was frequently boggy and waterlogged.
+Before the creek was constructed, this area of the South Park Lands was frequently boggy and waterlogged.

-That, in turn, suggests that the area from here to Fullarton Road (being a source of water and fertile land for some of the year) was likely to have been used regularly occupied for Kaurna encampments, food harvesting, burials and hunting activities.
-There are some general references to Kaurna and Aboriginal use of the South Park Lands that point to the regular use of this area as a camping venue.
+That, in turn, suggests that the area from here to Fullarton Road (being a source of water and fertile land for some of the year) was likely to have been used and regularly occupied for Kaurna encampments, food harvesting, burials and hunting activities.

 A newspaper article written in 1926 refers to a “well known battle in the south parklands” between Adelaide-based aboriginal people and other aboriginal people who (the writer said) had “come up from Goolwa”.
 We assume he was referring to Kaurna and Ngarrindjeri peoples.
 The article said that: “the Adelaide people used no shields or throwing sticks but just dodged and ducked to avoid their opponents’ missiles.
 The natives who came up from Goolwa carried woomeras, (or throwing sticks)”.